 Hebrew University of Jerusalem AND Jerusalem Institute’s Milken Innovation Center

-Aside from core and elective coursework, 1st year MSc-DP students will participate in monthly half-day problem solving and skill development workshops with hands-on training economic and financial analysis for project development, presentational skills, specific research methodologies or key professional speakers who focus on innovative finance in sustainable development.
-Over the summer, students will create an implementable project in Israel or their home country in their target area of development practice (food/agriculture, energy, water, and health).
-This summer project will feed into students’ 2nd year project implementation plan (PIP) and field training intern Fellowship (FTI).
-In their 2nd year, students will spend 1 day per week in an applied research seminar.
-The other 4 days per week, students will spend on their PIP and FTI, with internship placements at a government ministry or authority, start-up or technology firm, a social enterprise or non-governmental organization, or a related research and development institute.
+Fellows create investable projects in their target area of development practice.
+Fellows must present and complete a project implementation plan (PIP) and field training Fellowship (FTI).
+Four (4) days per week, students will spend on their PIP and FTI, with internship placements at a government ministry or authority, start-up or technology firm, research laboratory, a social enterprise or non-governmental organization, or a related research and development institute.
 The PIP report will include a full planning and project/business implementation plan including a financial model and capital structure for its funding in the home country to which the student will return.
 Working teams in each target area from government, industry, and academia will actually deploy practical, scalable, and sustainable solutions.

 Upon graduation, participants become part of our international alumni network for